nebaughman/DriveUp/README.md

 ## Overview

-DriveUp uploads a set of local image files to Google Drive, in encrypted form, for backup purposes.
+DriveUp uploads a set of local files to Google Drive, in encrypted form, for backup purposes.

 The program can be executed repeatedly and will only upload files that do not yet appear in the target Google Drive path.